Art show at the Hub/Jeremiah Bickford

 Town Notices

-Legal Notice – Certified List of Democratic and Republican Candidates
+Legal Notice – Party Endorsed Candidates Elected by Democratic and Republican Town Committees

-A certified list of Democratic and Republican Candidates for the Town of Norfolk for the 2025 Municipal Election is on file at the office of the Town Clerk.
-See Legal Notice.
-See Democratic Candidates.
-See Republican Candidates.
+Certified lists of the Democratic and Republican Party endorsed candidates for the Town of Norfolk Democratic and Republican Committees-at-large are available on file in the office of the Town Clerk.

 Norfolk Now